thriveweb/deking-new/content/pages/home.md

       DekingDecks and wouldn't hesitate to use them again.
     stars: 5
     title: Friendly and very professional
-  - by: Neal Bostock
+  - by: Neal Bostock - Carindale
     details: >-
       So pleased with our new deck.
 Top job from quick quote and thru the whole build process.
 Two builders with great attention to detail and left th3 site clean every day.
 Highly recommend DeckingDecks
     stars: 5
     title: Great attention to detail
-  - by: Michael Mott
+  - by: Michael Mott - Springfield Lakes
     details: >-
       The decks (3 of them) are amazing and I can't wait to see the end result after they are stained.
 Excellent service....kept us updated at every stage
     stars: 5
     title: Amazing result
-  - by: Michelle Pill
+  - by: Michelle Pill - Fitzgibbon
     details: >-
       An extremely efficient & professional company.
 We couldn't be happy with the our new deck.
 Would highly recommend them.
     stars: '4'
     title: Efficient & professional
-  - by: Ben Campbell
+  - by: Ben Campbell - Ascot
     details: Great value and great service
     stars: '5'
     title: Great value and great service
-  - by: Kaylee Bouradas
+  - by: Kaylee Bouradas - Cleveland
     details: |-
       Cannot praise these guys enough.
       So great to deal with.
 Thanks for my amazing deck!!
     stars: '5'
     title: Thanks for my amazing deck!!
-  - by: Steve Irwin
+  - by: Steve Irwin - Wynnum
     details: |-
       We had such great experience with the team at deckingdecks!
       Top notch build quality and great customer service!!!
     stars: '5'
     title: Great customer service!!!
-  - by: Michael Cole
+  - by: 'Michael Cole - Pimpama '
     details: >-
       Excellent job, started and completed when they said.